awsdocs/aws-cloud9-user-guide/doc_source/vpc-settings.md

 **Important**
 If you're launching your environment's EC2 instance into a private subnet, make sure that outbound traffic is allowed for that instance so that it can connect to the SSM service\.
 For private subnets, outbound traffic is usually configured through a network address translation \(NAT\) gateway or VPC endpoints\. \(A NAT gateway requires a public subnet\)\.
-If you choose VPC endpoints instead of a NAT gateway for accessing SSM, automatic updates and security patches for your instance may not work\.
+If you choose VPC endpoints instead of a NAT gateway for accessing SSM, automatic updates and security patches for your instance might not work if they depend on internet access\.
+You can use other applications, such as [AWS Systems Manager Patch Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-patch.html), to manage any software updates that your environment might require\.
+AWS Cloud9 software will be updated as normal\.

 To use the Amazon VPC console, choose **Subnets** in the navigation pane\.
 Select the box next to the subnet you want AWS Cloud9 to use\.
 On the **Route Table** tab, if there's an entry in the **Target** column that starts with **igw\-**, the subnet is public\.